JHaralson25/428Lab2/readme.txt

 ------------------------------------------------------------------------------
 Going over the steps of the lab:

-As this lab builds upon the previous lab and the bulk of the classes remain the same, we will be going over the additions we have made to the classes rather than restating everything.
+As this lab builds upon the previous lab and the bulk of the classes and files remain the same, we will be going over the additions we have made to the classes rather than restating everything.

 Step 7: Card_T.h/cpp: We have added a lessSuit and lessRank functions.
 The functions both take in references to cards paramterized with a suit and rank, and return true if the suit or rank (respectively) of the first card is less than the second.
 Otherwise, the functions will return false.